ubclaunchpad/inertia/docs_src/index.html.md

 ```

 <aside class="success">
-With your repository now configured correctly, you can now start get your project
+With your repository now configured correctly, you can now get your project
-running using the <code>up</code> command!
+up and running using the <code>up</code> command!
 </aside>

 # Deployment Management